savvyt/twitter/README.md

 Receiving 401s when you run the script?
 * Make sure you've entered the correct API credential information in Secret Manager (you may need to regenerate credentials.
 Twitter seems to reject credentials after a certain period of time but I'm not sure exactly how long credentials do or don't last.
 * If your credentials check out, the problem may be that the VM's internal clock is inaccurate.
 The VM's clock can be delayed if you pause the VM.
 Try **stopping** and restarting the VM.
 This should reset the clock (run `timedatectl` within the VM and check to see if `System clock synchronized` is set to `yes`).
 If you do want to put the VM on hold in the future, it may be better to stop it altogether rather than pause.

+Getting connection errors?

+This one has been trickier to solve.
+I've added a few parameters to the script to try and prevent the stream from breaking.
+The only other thing that might help is, if you're running the VM within a Chrome browser (like I did), make sure you have the most up-to-date version of Chrome.

 ### Dataflow